Kimplul/hid-tmff2/README.md

 > Note: On some systems, you will get an error/warning about SSL.
 This is normal for unsigned modules.
 For info on signing modules yourself (completely optional), see [here](https://www.kernel.org/doc/html/latest/admin-guide/module-signing.html?highlight=module%20signing).

+> Note: Thrustmaster TX wheels aren't supported by `hid-tminit` as of yet, meaning that TX wheels have to be initialized with `tmrd`.
+Please see https://github.com/Kimplul/hid-tmff2/issues/48.

 ### DKMS

 + Unplug wheel from computer